By Mark Schaefer

 If you were to draw an arrow from the lower left quadrant (low time required, low audience ownership) to the upper right quadrant (high time required and high audience ownership), it would also present a useful continuum of the less complex content to more complex content requirements.
 Let’s look at each platform starting roughly from the lower left to the upper right.

-Meerkat/Periscope — Streaming video is hot right now but at this point the genre is limited in its ability to attain reliable reach.
-You can stream live from an event or from your home but it has a limited opportunity for sustaining an audience because who you reach is dependent on who is available in that moment.
+Facebook Live/ Periscope — Streaming video is hot right now but at this point the genre is somewhat limited in its ability to attain reliable reach.
+You can stream live from an event or from your home but the challenge is sustaining an audience because who you reach is dependent on who is available in that moment.

 Yahoo Answers — A lot of people still love to visit old school forums and Q&A sites like Yahoo Answers.
 Recent research from Edison suggests that more people visit forums than blogs.
 However a forum is somewhat limited in creating a sustainable and actionable audience.
 You might answer questions for an entirely new audience each time you visit the site.
 In this case, Yahoo really owns the audience, not you.